dougeby/IntuneDocs/intune/identity-protection-configure.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Identify protection profiles control how Windows Hello for Business is provisioned and configured on managed Windows 10 devices.
+Identity protection profiles control how Windows Hello for Business is provisioned and configured on managed Windows 10 devices.
 Create this profile to configure:
 * Windows Hello for Business availability for devices and users.
 * Device pin requirements.
-* Gestures users can and cannot use to sign in to their devices.
+* Gestures users can and can't use to sign in to their devices.

  You can assign this profile to select user and device groups, or to all users and to all devices.
 Groups receive the identity protection profile when they check-in to Intune.

 Use the information in this article to create an identity protection profile.
 Then [assign your profile](device-profile-assign.md) to user and device groups.

-## Create a device profile containing identity protection settings
+## Create a device profile with identity protection settings

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 3. Select **Device configuration** > **Profiles** > **Create profile**.
-4. Enter a **Name** and **Description** for the identitiy protection profile.
+4. Enter a **Name** and **Description** for the identity protection profile.
 5. From the **Platform** drop-down list, select **Windows 10 and later**.
 Windows Hello for Business is only supported on devices running Windows 10 and later.
 6. From the **Profile type** drop-down list, choose **Identity protection**.
-7. On the Windows Hello for Business pane, choose from the following for Configure Windows Hello for Business:
+7. On the Windows Hello for Business pane, choose from the following options for Configure Windows Hello for Business:
     * Disabled.
 If you don't want to use Windows Hello for Business, select this setting.
 All other settings on the screen are then unavailable.
     * Enabled.
 Select this setting if you want to configure Windows Hello for Business settings.
     * Not configured.
 Select this setting if you don't want to use Intune to control Windows Hello for Business settings.
 Any existing Windows Hello for Business settings on Windows 10 devices is not changed.
 All other settings on the pane are unavailable.